 Thousands Evacuate In Southern California As Mudslides Turn Deadly

-Five people have reportedly died as heavy rain drenches fire-ravaged Southern California.
+Six people have reportedly died as heavy rain drenches fire-ravaged Southern California.
 Thousands of people are evacuating from their homes because the rain is raising the risk of mudslides on hills stripped by recent wildfires.

-The five bodies were found in the Montecito area of Santa Barbara County, county Fire Department Capt.
-Dave Zaniboni told The Associated Press.
+The six bodies were found in Santa Barbara County, county Fire Department Capt.
+Dave Zaniboni told The Associated Press on Tuesday.

-Montecito has seen heavy mud flows that destroyed homes and prompted dramatic rescue operations.
+Santa Barbara County's Montecito area has seen heavy mud flows that destroyed homes and prompted dramatic rescue operations.
 "Heavy rains have triggered massive runoff," Mike Eliason, a public information officer for the Santa Barbara County Fire Department, said on Twitter.
 "Access is difficult/delayed to due to — at some locations — waist deep mudflow, trees, and wires down."

 Rescue workers in bright yellow jackets waded through deep mud and debris, searching for people in need of aid.
 Homes sat crumpled and destroyed in pools of dark muck.

-According to The Associated Press, some 21,000 people have evacuated in large swaths of Southern California, including vulnerable areas of Santa Barbara and Ventura counties.
+According to the AP, some 21,000 people have evacuated in large swaths of Southern California, including vulnerable areas of Santa Barbara and Ventura counties.
 That is where the massive Thomas Fire raged last month.
 It was the largest in California's history, burning more than 280,000 acres and destroying more than 1,000 structures.

-In Los Angeles County, several canyon areas are also under mandatory evacuation orders because of the heavy rains.
+In Los Angeles County, several canyon areas are also under mandatory evacuation orders, starting Monday. because of the heavy rains.

 Numerous road closures and travel delays will be possible through Tuesday as heavy rain moves into SW California.
 Potential flooding/debris flow issues.
 Check latest road conditions before departing to your destination. #CAstorm #LAWeather #LArain #cawx pic.twitter.com/RlZUBl5m0g— NWS Los Angeles (@NWSLosAngeles) January 9, 2018